VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ### Ensuring That Commands are Always Sent

-To ensure that the system always sends commands when the **RegistrationProcess** workflow saves its state requires transactional behavior.
+To ensure that the system always sends commands when the **RegistrationProcessManager** class saves its state requires transactional behavior.
 This requires the team to implement a psuedo-transaction because it is not possible to enlist the Windows Azure Service Bus in a distributed transcation.

-The solution adopted by the team for the V3 release ensures that the system persists any commands that the **RegistrationProcess** tries to send but that fail.
-When the system next reloads the **RegistrationProcess** workflow, it tries to re-send the failed commands.
-If this fails, then the workflow cannot be loaded and cannot process any further messages until the cause of the failure is resolved.
+The solution adopted by the team for the V3 release ensures that the system persists any commands that the **RegistrationProcessManager** tries to send but that fail.
+When the system next reloads the **RegistrationProcessManager** class, it tries to re-send the failed commands.
+If this fails, then the process manager cannot be loaded and cannot process any further messages until the cause of the failure is resolved.

 ## Optimizing the Interactions Between the UI and the Domain